Emergency Shelter Support

 Assist congregations during their hosting week.
 Sometimes congregations need extra drivers and overnight supervisors.
 This function is vital in assuring our organization continues to operate smoothly.
 All volunteers for congregation support need to be flexible.
 These opportunities call for individuals who can adapt to different environments.
 Times and locations may vary.

 Interested in becoming a host site?
-Contact Austin Kralisz, Volunteer Coordinator, at email@example.com to inquire about open hosting weeks, schedule a time to visit a host site, and discover other ways you can support our shelter.
+Contact LaTasha Lotts, Shelter Coordinator, at firstname.lastname@example.org to inquire about open hosting weeks, schedule a time to visit a host site, and discover other ways you can support our shelter.

 Life Skills Classes